rconnamacher/practiceexam/README.md

     npm install
     npm start

+If you're using FireFox in development, you need to enable `dom.moduleScripts.enabled` in about:config. _All other current browsers support it by default._

 ## Technology Used

  * Standard ECMAScript 6 for development (without a transpiler), using only features natively supported by current web browsers.